Japanese Tsunami and the Amazing Resilience of Japanese People

 Tepco employees in charge of public relations explain the situation at Fukushima Daiichi. — Photo: Eugene Hoshiko/AP

-Excess hydrogen has already led to several damaging explosions at the plant.
-If their efforts are unsuccessful a contamination disaster of huge proportions could result.
+Excess hydrogen had already led to several damaging explosions at the plant.
+Their efforts were to prevent a contamination disaster of huge proportions.

 At Chernobyl in the Ukraine in 1986, inadequate measures were taken by the Soviet authorities to control milk and livestock contamination from radiation emitted during the explosion of the reactor.
 Figures are hard to come by and estimates of the total number of deaths attributable to the accident vary enormously, from possibly 4,000 to close to a million.
 Containment issues and problems at the destroyed plant are an ongoing saga.
 Russia, Ukraine, and Belarus have been burdened with continuing and substantial decontamination and health care costs due to the Chernobyl accident.

-Yesterday France’s foreign minister Alain Juppe said that 9,000 French citizens in Japan have been asked to move to the south of the country.
-India has ordered all food imports from Japan be tested for radioactivity.
+France’s foreign minister Alain Juppe said that 9,000 French citizens in Japan had been asked to move to the south of the country.
+India ordered all food imports from Japan be tested for radioactivity.

-The crisis unfolding in Fukushima continues to raise anxiety levels in Tokyo, 150 miles to the south.
-Radiation levels in the capital were already 10 times higher than normal on Tuesday evening.
+As the crisis unfolded in Fukushima, anxiety levels in Tokyo, 150 miles to the south, continued to rise.
+Radiation levels in the capital were soon 10 times higher than normal.

 Bamboo symbolizes Resilience in Japan